mohamedyasser27/fylo-dark-theme-landing-page/README.md

 - Semantic HTML5 markup
 - CSS custom properties
 - Flexbox
+- SASS

 ### What I learned

-- How to use Sass different Features
+- How to use Sass different Features.
-- use white-space:nowrap to stop breaking words on narrower screens
+- use white-space:nowrap to stop breaking words on narrower screens.
+- how to use viewBox on SVGs to resize them.

 ### Continued development